helly25/vscode-iwyu/README.md

 Note that settings `iwyu.fix.ignore_re` and `iwyu.fix.only_re` are also used to determine whether execution can be skipped.

-### How to Correct IWYU Mistakes
+### How to Debug and Correct IWYU Mistakes

-The IWYU tool can be debugged using the `iwyu.debug` setting.
-Once activated, the `IWYU` output window shows the detailed command lines used and the output of the tool prior to sending it to the `fix_include.py` script.
+The IWYU tool can be debugged using its output log which supports the `Developer: LogLevel` setting.
+Once set to `Trace`, the `IWYU` output window shows the detailed command lines used and the output of the tool prior to sending it to the `fix_include.py` script.

 #### Simple IWYU output filtering